Kapendev/parin/TOUR.md

 Temporary resources are only valid for the duration of the current frame.

-## Embedding Assets
+### Embedding Resources

-Assets can be embedded into the binary with D's `import` feature.
+Resources can be embedded into the binary with D's `import` feature.
 DUB projects already pass `-J=assets` to the compiler, so everything in the assets folder is available automatically.
 For example:

 ```d